BrainvireLTD-Group2/Team1/DeploymentTools/README.md

 To use this script use the command `bash DownloadEverything.bash` provided you are in the directory where the DownloadEverything file is located.

-## BuildTools
-Is a C# executable that will take the working directory "Ufix-Program" that is created when **DownloadEverything.bash** is ran.
-This will then compile and create a portable executable that will run as a silent Python interpreter.

-Once downloaded, just run the .exe file and the help screens will guide you through the building process.

 ***

 **Contact info for the System Administration team can be found on Blackboard in the file "GitHub Handout.pdf"**